Contact Lenses That

 Also, GP lenses are significantly smaller in diameter than soft lenses, which increases the possibility that they could be dislodged from the eye during contact sports.
 If this becomes a problem, your eye doctor can fit you with a custom-made GP lens with a larger diameter to reduce the risk of the lenses getting dislodged.

-Contact Lenses, Tints and UV Protection
+Contact Lenses, Tints And UV Protection

 For this reason, even though it is an advantage if your contact lenses block UV, it remains important to wear sports eyewear that provides 100 percent UV protection for all outdoor sports.
 Hats help, too, because they cover the top opening between sunglasses and your face.

-Convenience and Comfort of Sports Contact Lenses
+Convenience And Comfort Of Sports Contact Lenses

 Many people wear contact lenses for sports, even if they prefer eyeglasses at work and for other daily activities.
 Contact lenses also offer more natural vision, with no unwanted changes in image sizes that eyeglasses sometimes produce.

-Dry eyes are a problem for cold-weather athletes, such as skiers, and for players who keep their eyes open without blinking, such as hockey goalies and racquetball players.
 For this problem, GP contact lenses may be better.
 Taking oral supplements such as omega-3 fatty acids found in fish oil or flaxseed oil also may help alleviate dry eye for contact lens wearers.

 But the best eyewear for dry eyes is eyeglasses, because they don't rest directly on the eye and they reduce evaporation of tears by shielding your eyes from direct exposure to wind.